spikegrobstein/flatironschool-deployment_lecture/lecture.md

 enable near-native performance in the virtualized environments for many tasks.
 A single virtualized environment is called a virtual machine or VM.

-Of course, there can be contention with regard to IO resources such as network and disk when multiple VMs ont he same hardware are fighting for access, but overall, the benefits outweigh the problems if properly managed.
+A physical piece of hardware has various limits in terms of what kind of input and output it can handle.
+A given processor can only run so many instructions per second, a hard disk can only spin so fast and read and write at a maximum rate (known as IO or input/output), and a network interface can only send or recieve so much data per second.
+When it comes to virtualization, a single physical computer can be running many virtual machines and because of this, it can lead to competition when accessing these resources.

+For example, on a single piece of hardware with 4 virtual machines, if they all try to read from different parts of the disk at th same time, that can lead to something known as read contention.
+A harddrive is made up of spinning platters with an arm on it that seeks to different positions to read and write data, so if it tries to read from different places on the disk at the same time, each concurrent read will slow down.

-When it comes to VMs, many of the resources are also virtualized, so that the network interfaces, for instance, actually show up as separate devices to the rest of the network even though there is only a single, physical device.
-Disk devices are also virtualized and there are vendors who provide products that are designed to be virtualized and can provision disks with guaranteed throughput to your VMs, mitigating issues with fighting for those resources during high load.
+A properly managed virtual infrastructure will have multiple disks with special hardware to enable acceptable performance under these conditions and mitigate IO contention.
+Also, when it comes to these VMs, many of the resources are also virtualized, so that the network interfaces, for instance, actually show up as separate devices to the rest of the network even though there is only a single, physical device.

 #### Why is it so great?

 Virtualization has been around for a long time, but it wasn't until recently that the applications for it became viable for the masses.
-With the advent of VMWare's commercial products in the enterprise and Xen, which is an official Linux kernel addition and allowed Amazon to create their EC2 cloud offering, getting your app up and running on the public internet is faster, cheaper and easier than ever.
+With the advent of inexpensive, high-performance and multi-core CPUs, VMWare's commercial products in the enterprise and Xen, which is one (of many) official Linux kernel addition, has allowed Amazon to create their EC2 cloud offering, so getting your app up and running on the public internet is faster, cheaper and easier than ever.

 In the past, if one wanted to host their website, they had to go to a cheap shared host, where they may have been heavily restricted in what they could run or get a dedicated server which typically